<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2861582640696823&amp;ev=PageView&amp;noscript=1">

 • There are no suggestions because the search field is empty.

-Editing and formatting are both essential steps in preparing your book for publication but they serve very different purposes and happen at different stages of the process.
+Editing and interior layout are both essential steps in preparing your book for publication but they serve very different purposes and happen at different stages of the process.

 What Editing Is